 Keeping a scooter or powerchair in your home

-Wherever you live and who ever owns your home, your safety (and the safety of those that live with you or next to you) should always be paramount.
+Wherever you live and whoever owns your home, your safety (and the safety of those that live with you or around you) should always be paramount.

 You should keep your equipment well maintained and ensure it is safe to use.
 One way you can do this is to get it serviced annually and have the charger PAT tested (some landlords require this).

 Think about storage